compose/transporter/READMEWINDOWS.md

 1) Install Go

 First step, download and install Go.
-Go to [https://golang.org/dl/](https://golang.org/dl/) and install the `go1.4.windows-amd64.msi ` file offered.
+Go to [https://golang.org/dl/](https://golang.org/dl/) and install the current featured Go for Microsoft Windows.
+At time of writing, this is `go1.10.2.windows-amd64.msi`.
+Run the downloaded MSI installer.

 2) Install Git